rapidsai/cugraph/docs/cugraph/source/nx_cugraph/nx_cugraph.md

 By simply [installing and enabling nx-cugraph](<https://github.com/rapidsai/cugraph/blob/HEAD/python/nx-cugraph/README.md#install>), users can see significant speedup on workflows where performance is hindered by the default NetworkX implementation.
 With nx-cugraph, users can have GPU-based, large-scale performance without changing their familiar and easy-to-use NetworkX code.

-Let's look at some examples of algorithm speedups comparing NetworkX with and without GPU accelration using nx-cugraph.
+Let's look at some examples of algorithm speedups comparing NetworkX with and without GPU acceleration using nx-cugraph.

 Each chart has three measurements.
 * NX - default NetworkX, no GPU acceleration
 * nx-cugraph - GPU-accelerated NetworkX using nx-cugraph.
 This involves an internal conversion/transfer of graph data from CPU to GPU memory
-* nx-cugraph (preconvert) - GPU-accelerated NetworkX using nx-cugraph with the graph data pre-converted/transfered to GPU
+* nx-cugraph (preconvert) - GPU-accelerated NetworkX using nx-cugraph with the graph data pre-converted/transferred to GPU

 ![Ancestors](../images/ancestors.png)